IABTechLab/uid2docs/api/v2/endpoints/post-identity-buckets.md

 ### Request Examples

-The following is an unencrypted JSON request body example, which you should include in your token generation requests:
+The following is an unencrypted JSON request body example, which you should include in your identity bucket rotation requests:

 ```json
 {
     "since_timestamp": "2021-03-01T01%3A01%3A01"
 }
 ```
-Here's an encrypted token generation request format with placeholder values:
+Here's an encrypted identity bucket rotation request format with placeholder values:

 ```sh
 encrypt_request.py <Your-Secret> "{<Unencrypted-JSON-Request-Body>}"